srinathshan7/srinathshan7/README.md

 - 👋 Hi, I’m srinath
 - 👀 I’m interested in software developing
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on java mini projects
 - 📫 srinathshreee777@gmail.com
--I'm a fresher and  I'm looking for job in software developing Suggestions are welocme
+Suggestions are welocme